beyondest/lessons/IDE/Blender.md

 2. Frame Select or View Select or Focus is not working
    - Q: I can't focus on a selected object by numpad .
    - A: Unlock the view from other objects, usually camera
+3. Tablet pressure is not working
+   - A: Try to restart Blender with tablet plugged in, not just plug in tablet while blender is running.

 # Basic Settings